 Executive Coaching Case Studies

-Below are three case studies.
-All three clients have kindly given their permission to include them here.
+Below are four case studies.
+All four clients have kindly given their permission to include them here.

 Some background details have been changed to preserve their anonymity.